What Is a Textile Sizing Machine?

 The company has gained visibility at national exhibitions such as India ITME for incremental upgrades driven by mill feedback.

-What differentiates LMW:
+What differentiates Jupiter Comtex:

 How Important Are Sizing Chemicals with Different Sizing Machines?